SudheerSen/OSCP-/README.md

      Video Lecture
      e-books
      Labs
-Now You have Prepared for the Exam
+Now You have Prepared for the Exam !
-# "All the Very Best For your Bright Future!"
+# "All the Very Best For your Bright Future !"

 <br>
      <img src=trgt.gif.gif width="300">